Razor308/Git-beginners-guide/README.md

 Basic commands not exclusive to Git include the following:
 * ```pwd```
   * This is the "print work directory" command.
-It tells you where you are in your file system.
+It tells you where you are in your file system/prints your current directory.
 * ```ls```
   * This is the "list" command.
   * It lists all the files and directories in your current directory.